 Rinse the fish and use a paper towel to pat it dry.
 Place fish on a plate and put ginger pieces and spring onions on and underneath the fish to get rid of the fishy smell.
 Pour Shaoxing wine on the fish.

 Using the same pan, add soy sauce and give it a quick stir.
 Turn the heat to medium-low and add water.
 Add sugar, white pepper and sesame oil.
 Allow gravy to simmer and once it starts to boil, turn off the stove.
-Pour gravy on the fish.
+Pour gravy onto the fish.
 Garnish with fresh slices of ginger, spring onion and chillies.